Why Celebrate Easter in the Workplace?

 It’s an opportunity to show you care.

 Finding celebrations that appeal to a diverse workforce can be challenging.
-Easter-time is an opportunity to find ways to brighten everyone’s day with the focus on spring and the secular aspects of Easter — fresh flowers, spring decorations, Easter baskets and treats like chocolate eggs and fun themed cupcakes.
+Easter-time is an opportunity to find ways to brighten everyone’s day with the focus on spring and the secular aspects of Easter — fresh flowers, spring decorations, Easter baskets and treats like chocolate eggs and themed cupcakes.

 Easter’s themes of renewal and resilience are universal.

 Regardless of religious affiliation, we can all identify with and appreciate Easter themes of renewal, growth, gratitude and new beginnings.
-Easter-time is a chance to honor the hope and joy of the spring season, invest in employee resilience and celebrate growth.
+Easter is a chance to honor the hope and joy of the spring season, invest in employee resilience and celebrate growth.
 We all enjoy the optimism that spring brings.
 It’s an opportune time to invest in employees’ personal growth and giving back to the community.

 When you show gratitude to employees at family holidays, you’re communicating you value work-life balance.

 Thanking employees for a job well done is one of the most reliable, affordable ways to motivate excellent performance.
 But it’s also important to recognize employees outside of their work, as people.
-Communicating that you value work-life balance is important to today’s workers.

 Tips for Managing Religious Holidays in the Workplace